 I can’t tell you how many times I have checked the news over the last year – or more – and been devastated by yet another tragedy.
-The events of Charlottesville seem to be just one more wave in a sea of trauma that is crashing over us.

 Every time I find myself wondering if any of the work I do or words I write really matter.
 I think that maybe I should abandon ship and go do something that will actually change the world.